jermathew/R-Fairness/README.md

 The Amazon dataset will be provided upon request

-The old plots for the old version of Yelp dataset can be found in the directory "Yelp_old_plot"
+The old plots for the old version of Yelp dataset can be found in the directory "yelp_old_plot"